Home / Insights / Configuration

 Jitamitra Electro Engineering · Fan-engineering notes, written for the engineer.

 Sources & basis.
-Drafted from an internal, cross-check-approved Jitamitra fan-engineering marketing source.
-Technical claims trace to on-disk sources: AMCA Standard 99 (distinct single-/double-width configurations, separate performance limits, drive-side definitions); vendor engineering literature on Arrangement-1 bearings, paired inlet dampers, heavy-impeller starting checks, and hot-gas axial-overlap practice; and a 1927 public-domain fan catalogue for the single-width and "duplex" double-width wheel history.
-Capacity multiplier vs same-diameter SWSI deliberately NOT quoted (no on-disk anchor; routed to selection instead).
-Inlet-approach treatment phrased as a buyer question, not a claim.
+AMCA Standard 99 (distinct single- and double-width configurations, separate performance limits, and drive-side definitions); vendor engineering literature on Arrangement-1 bearings, paired inlet dampers, heavy-impeller starting checks, and hot-gas axial-overlap practice; and a 1927 public-domain fan catalogue for the single-width and "duplex" double-width wheel history.
+The extra capacity of a double-width wheel over a same-diameter SWSI wheel is quoted as a selection result at your stated duty point, not as a fixed multiplier.

 Flow, static, gas temperature, application — or attach a spec, GA drawing or a multi-fan schedule.
 Engineer to engineer.